-In the past few years, we have added several pharmacoepidemiologists and health economic experts in market access and value-based health care, expanding our team to providing expertise in the development and application of real-world evidence (RWE) for regulated medical products (pharmaceuticals and biologics, vaccines, devices, and combination products); digital therapeutics; across the product life cycle from pre-approval planning to market access to post-approval safety evaluation and regulatory consulting on emergent safety issues.
-Our Health Sciences team, working closely with Biomechanics, Biomedical Engineering & Sciences, Data Sciences, Human Factors, Polymers Science & Materials Chemistry, and other practices, has considerable expertise in healthcare data science; strategy, design, and application of health economics and outcomes research such as burden-of-illness assessment; selection, quality assessment, and analysis of electronic health records (EHR) and healthcare claims and other types of real-world data (RWD); regulatory science, pharmacovigilance, and post-marketing requirement (PMR) support; health technology assessment (HTA) and dossier submissions; meta-analysis; and the explication of methodological issues such as randomization, bias, data linkages, drug interactions, and identification of high-risk populations.
+In the past few years, we have expanded our expertise to include pharmacoepidemiology; the development and application of real-world evidence (RWE) for regulated medical products (pharmaceuticals and biologics, vaccines, devices, and combination products); and digital therapeutics, across the product life cycle from pre-approval planning to market access to post-approval safety evaluation and regulatory consulting on emergent safety issues.
+Our Health Sciences team, working closely with Biomechanics, Biomedical Engineering & Sciences, Data Sciences, Human Factors, Polymer Science & Materials Chemistry, and other practices, has considerable expertise in healthcare data science; strategy, design, and application of health economics and outcomes research such as burden-of-illness assessment; selection, quality assessment, and analysis of electronic health records (EHR) and healthcare claims and the explication of methodological issues such as randomization, bias, data linkages, drug interactions, and identification of high-risk populations.